TheBlune/FundWork/README.md

 Fundwork takes 4 arguments:

 1. costLocation: Put "Github" here, if your costs.json-file is hosted on Github
-2. costLink: The Permalink to the costs.json-file.
-Can be either a direct link or in case of costLocation = "Github":  [Repository]/[relativePath], like e.g. for the demo here: "TheBlune/FundworkCostTemplate/main"
+2. costLink: The link to the costs.json-file.
+Can be either a direct link or in case of costLocation = "Github" it is the raw-link:  [Repository]/[relativePath], like e.g. for the demo here: "TheBlune/FundworkCostTemplate/main"
 3. reportLink: If you only show a Patch or Batch: set a link to the full financial report here, like e.g. https://theblune.github.io/FundWork/
 4. Message: A personalizable Message to add to the top of a fundwork-report.
 See [Example fundwork.js call for templates](https://github.com/TheBlune/FundWork/blob/8c8cef6722daf90d903f8a8abe49ae581e295357/docs/script.js)
 5. neededBuffer: Is used to emphasize to the readers, that the project is either "under-funded" or already enough funded.
 Put the number of Months in here, that you want your project to be a operational for (based on current Capital).